Pacifier Teeth: What Is It and How to Treat It?

 In some exceptional situations, surgery might also be suggested as a solution for pacifier teeth damage.
 Surgery is performed in cases when one or more teeth have to be removed and this means that pacifier teeth should be considered a very serious problem.

-Thumb Sucking Vs Pacifier - What is Worse for the Teeth?
+Thumb Sucking Vs Pacifier: What is Worse for the Teeth?

-Thumb sucking can be as problematic for your child’s teeth as using a pacifier.
-It can cause the same issues with your child’s teeth especially if it continues beyond the age of four.
 But, for the parents, the habit of thumb-sucking can be harder to break so it means it will probably last longer.
 And, the possibility of this habit reverting is higher than using a pacifier again.

 When Should Your Child Stop Using It?